natalieparellano/natalieparellano.github.io/_posts/2016-2-9-braintree-payments.md

 title: Integrating Braintree Payment Processing with Rails
 ---

 Braintree (from PayPal) is an excellent solution for processing customer payments.
 With Braintree, one doesn't have to worry about handling credit card or other sensitive user data, as that information is passed directly from the client to Braintree's servers.
-It is also pretty flexible, and well documented.
+It is also pretty flexible and well documented.
 Here is how I got it working with my Rails app:

 ### (1) Create a <a href="https://www.braintreepayments.com/get-started" target="_blank">sandbox account</a> with Braintree

-API keys can be found in Account > My User > View Authorizations
+API keys can be found in *Account > My User > View Authorizations*

 ### (2) Install the Braintree gem

 {% highlight ruby %}
+# Gemfile

 gem 'braintree', '~> 2.56.0'
-{% endhighlight %}

-### (3) Create a config file

-*config/initializers/braintree.rb*

-{% highlight ruby %}
+# config/initializers/braintree.rb

-Braintree::Configuration.environment = :sandbox
+Braintree::Configuration.environment = :sandbox # or :production
 Braintree::Configuration.merchant_id = my_braintree_merchant_id
 Braintree::Configuration.public_key  = my_braintree_public_key
 Braintree::Configuration.private_key = my_braintree_private_key